This post was reviewed and updated on July 7, 2020

 - SBA Express Loans.
 Like the 7(a) program but need your money fast?
 You may qualify for an express loan, which gives you a quicker response.
 Find out if you’re approved in just days – instead of months.

 Also known as “equipment financing,” these loans are self-explanatory.
 Get help paying for new machinery, manufacturing tools, or even commercial restaurant stoves and fridges.
-The rate on these loans is going to depend on your credit score, ranging from 8 to 30% and more time to repay than some short-term cash loans.
+The rates on these loans are going to depend on your credit profile, ranging from 8 to 30%, but offer longer repayment terms than some short-term loans.
 These loans are considered secure since the equipment being financed is also the collateral ensuring you repay the loan.

 Business credit cards

-Business credit cards work a lot like personal credit cards.
-In fact, many of them are almost identical in how they work and the benefits you can receive.
-The perk of business cards over personal cards, however, is that you can often get free cards for your employees, and their spending can help accumulate points and cashback rewards that you can later redeem for items your business needs most.
+Small business credit cards work a lot like personal credit cards.
+The perk of business cards over personal cards, however, is that your good repayment history will help you build your business credit profile.
+Additionally, you can often get free cards for your employees, and their spending can help accumulate points and cashback rewards that you can later redeem for items your business.

 Expect to pay the same kind of higher rates that personal cards charge, anywhere from 10 – 28%.
 The better the rewards, the higher the annual fee tends to be, as well.
 Shop around to get the best business credit card from your bank, and consider upgrading as your annual revenue grows.

 Long-term real estate loans

 If you’ve got a mortgage for your home, you already know how these work.
-Business real estate loans are considered long-term financing because property can take a long time to pay off.
+Business real estate loans are considered long-term financing because they typically include longer terms associated with the higher costs of purchasing real estate.
 Expect to get lower rates for property, but prepare to have plenty of cash on hand for a down payment.
 Banks like to see a willingness to invest upfront in the form of 10-20% down payment; like buying a home, the more you can provide, the better rates you are likely to receive.